Latter Day Church of Christ

 The Latter Day Church of Christ (LDCC) or Davis County Cooperative Society (DCCS) is a Mormon fundamentalist denomination within the Latter Day Saint movement.
 The DCCS was established in 1935 by Elden Kingston, son of Charles W. Kingston, and in 1977 members of the DCCS organized the Latter Day Church of Christ.
 Media outlets often refer to the organization as the Kingston Group, and internally it is known as "the Order" or "the Co-op".

-There are approximately 3,500 members, some of whom are known to practice polygamy.
+There are approximately 7,500 members (2019 estimate), some of whom are known to practice polygamy.
 The current leader is Paul Elden Kingston.

 Establishment

 Historians and other scholars who have studied the group have identified several doctrinal and socio-economic factors leading to its establishment.
-These factors originated in the family of Elden Kingston, his father Charles Kingston, and other family members or closely-affiliated people, many of whom were originally members of the LDS Church.
+These factors originated in the family of Elden Kingston, his father Charles Kingston, and other family members or closely-affiliated people, many of whom were originally members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Doctrinally, they fell away from the Church on the issues of the consecration of wealth, tithing of gross income vs net surplus, and plural marriage.

-According to his autobiography, Charles W. Kingston became disenchanted with the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1926 because it abandoned plural marriage.
+According to his autobiography, Charles W. Kingston became disenchanted with the LDS Church in 1926 because it abandoned plural marriage.
 Kingston began preaching polygamy amongst fellow members of the LDS Church and distributing pamphlets and the book he had co-written, Laman Manasseh Victorious: A Message of Salvation and Redemption to His People Israel, First to Ephraim and Manasseh.
 This resulted in his excommunication from the LDS Church in 1928.

 Charles W. Kingston eventually converted his son Elden to his beliefs and on January 1, 1935, Elden along with his two wives, Ethel Gustafson and Afton Brown took steps to officially begin the cooperative in Bountiful, Utah.
 From 1935 to 1940, Elden Kingston's followers, including his father Charles W. Kingston, began to move to Bountiful, Utah, intending to live under a United Order communal program as defined by Joseph Smith in the Doctrine and Covenants.

 On September 19, 1941, the community founded by Elden Kingston officially filed for recognition with the State of Utah as the Davis County Cooperative Society Inc. The corporation produces goods and services that are used by members, and sold or traded to other cooperatives and to the public.
 In 1977, Elden's brother Ortell Kingston began to file for legal recognition of the church later organized as The Latter Day Church of Christ.

 The Latter Day Church of Christ is based in Salt Lake City, Utah, with a presence in Bountiful, Utah.